moffzilla/OAI-DockerComposer-K8-OpenShift/README.md

 - Install Xenial(16.04)
 - Install Linux 4.7.2 low latency Kernel (4.7.1 is also supported)
 - Install the latest "docker-ce" release

+## Instructions for Kubernetes

+- To avoid the certificate issue always include "--insecure-skip-tls-verify=true" kubectl get all --insecure-skip-tls-verify=true
+- K8 Dashboard URL and CLI credentails can be found at https://[Master-IP]:8880
+- You can generate the " ~/.kube/config" contents from "OAI" enviroment then "Kubernetes --> CLI"

 The following instructions are for reference: